AudeizReading/virtual-campus-42nice/README.md

 accessible.

-It is also done quicly, so if you see that I have missed something important, feel free to contact me by PR, Slack Discord, etc.
+It is also done quicly, so if you see that I have missed something important, feel free to contact me by making GH issues, PR, Slack Discord, etc.

 Maybe for the v4, I will look at the VSCode side...